10 Flat Iron Hair Styling Mistakes You’re Probably Making (And How To Fix Them)

 The Mistake: Your sections are too large or too thick.
 Or both.

 The Fix: It’s tempting to stuff a lot of hair between those flat iron plates in order to get through your whole head of hair quicker but…don’t.
 In order for the heat to penetrate completely, sections must be fine and narrow.
 Yes that’s a bore if you have a lot of hair, but if you want your flat iron hairstyle to look great and to last, you’ll divide your hair into sections, clip away most of it and then flat iron slender subsections, bottom to top, until you’ve smoothed every last strand.
 Take your time!

 The Fix: Flat irons pack a lot of heat, so you should be applying a double dose of heat protection—before drying and again on dry hair before flat ironing.
-That means working a heat-protective styling hair serum or balm through damp hair, blow-drying or air-drying hair and then misting each of your small sections with a heat-protection spray before flat ironing hair.
+That means working a heat-protective styling spray or heat styling primer through damp hair, blow-drying or air-drying hair and then misting each of your small sections once your hair is dry with a heat-protection spray before flat ironing hair.